pydantic/pydantic/docs/usage/types/booleans.md

 description: Support for Boolean types.
 ---

+`bool`
+: see below for details on how bools are validated and what values are permitted

 !!! warning
     The logic for parsing `bool` fields has changed as of version **v1.0**.